 Debra Gordon joined Professor Fallon’s research team in 2006 as Clinical Educator for the EPAT© study.
 Her role followed on from an extensive and diverse nursing career in cancer care.
 Since 2000, Debra has worked in Specialist Palliative Care, initially as a Clinical Nurse Specialist at King’s College Hospital, London, before joining the clinical team at the Edinburgh Cancer Centre.
 She is currently also Senior Research Nurse on the TVT Study.

 Lucy joined the team in 2008 as Data Manager on the EPAT Study.
 She previously worked in IT in Norwich and Edinburgh after studying at London and Manchester Universities.
 She is now also fulfilling the role of Trial Manager.

 Personal Assistant, Data Manager and Clinical Trials Co-ordinator

 Since graduating from Durham University with a BA(Hons) in General Arts, Harriet has worked almost exclusively as a secretary and team administrator in General Medicine and Palliative Medicine.
 She joined the Palliative Care Research Team at the Western General Hospital in Edinburgh in 1998 and has been Professor Fallon’s PA since 1999.
 Since 2006, when she transferred from the NHS to the University of Edinburgh, she has combined this role with that of Clinical Trials Co-ordinator to the academic Palliative Care Research Team.

-Dr Nick McLeod Neuropathic pain treatment predictors MD Mesothelioma/Pain and RTX
+Dr Nicholas McLeod MD Neuropathic pain treatment predictors Mesothelioma/Pain and Radiotherapy